 ETFs are an "advantageous way" to invest for retirement since the fees are much lower than traditional mutual funds and trade like a stock by tracking an index, a commodity or a group of assets, he said.

 The annual expense ratios for ETFs are consistently lower compared to mutual funds in the same investment category.
-The money saved by 401(k) participants from lower investment fees can translate into a substantial increase in retirement income.
+The money saved by 401(k) participants from lower investment fees can translate into a substantial increase in retirement income."Employees can lose up to $200,000 in their retirement account over their working career due to hidden fees they may not even be aware of," Connors said.

 More employers are now offering ETFs as investment options within company 401(k) plans, and some companies such as Apple have chosen ETFs to be the only choice within their 401(k) plan.